 Too bad this beautiful Bias Tugel doesn’t open 24 hours.
 Before the sun sets, the food vendors are closing down their businesses.
 The stalls are only open from 9 AM-6 PM.
 The official beach opening hours are also within those hours.
 But everyone is welcome to come early and leave later.

 |Every day close on Nyepi||07:00 – 18:00|

 The entrance fee is Rp10.000/person.
 It’s cheap and just like a small donation to the community.
 And the entrance fee covers the parking fee as well.

 |Children & Adult||Rp10.000|

 As a secluded spot as it is, no wonder the facilities aren’t top-notch.
 Toilets aren’t good ones but are still functional.
-The water used is seawater, with no tap water is available.
+The water used is seawater, with no tap water available.
 Several food sellers have a nice price.
 Not even cost Rp100.000 for a complete meal with a drink.
 The downside is the parking lot.
 There isn’t any specific lot for vehicles.
-So, locals let the vehicle lining on the road.
+So, locals let the vehicle line on the road.

 How To Get To Bias Tugel Beach

 From Denpasar, the distance is around 45 km to the northeast.
 By far, the most convenient vehicle to use is a car.
 So, comfort-wise, renting a car or hailing one through an application is recommended.
 But, the latter choice is not worth the price (Rp170.000-Rp190.000 one-way, while renting a car can cost Rp400.000 or more per day).
 Highlight that finding a ride-hail car from the beach is quite hard.

 Tourists coming from Denpasar only reach Padangbai to take a ferry to Lombok or Nusa Penida.
 The trip takes around 75-90 minutes without any traffic jams.
 As for tourists staying in Candidasa, the beach is located only 14 km.
 It’s just 30 minutes ride.